facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/6_composition.md

 └── my_app.py
 ```

 With these configs, we already have 12 possible combinations.
-Without composition we would need 12 separate configs,
+Without composition, we would need 12 separate configs.
-and a single change (such as renaming `db.user` to `db.username`) would need to be done separately in every one of them.
+A single change (such as renaming `db.user` to `db.username`) would need to be done separately in every one of them.

-This is a maintainability nightmare -- but composition can come to the rescue.
+This is a maintenance nightmare.
+Composition can come to the rescue.

 ```yaml title="config.yaml"
 defaults: